nakamura-to/deku/README.md

 ### Pre-compiling Templates

-deku provides the template compiling script.
+deku.js provides the template compiling script.

 > Installing

-The compiler script can be installed with the following command.
+The compiling script can be installed with the following command.

 ```
 $ npm install -g deku